Palladium price today: Rare metals down at the start of the European session

 Editors’ Picks

-EUR/USD extends the drop to test 1.0900 in European trading on Wednesday, pressured by a decent US Dollar recovery.
-Traders resort to position adjustment, lifting the Greenback ahead of the US Federal Reserve interest rate decision.
+EUR/USD remains under pressure below 1.0900 in European trading on Thursday.
+The pair is dragged down by a decent US Dollar rebound as the market mood remains cautious ahead of the mid-tier US data releases.
+ECB President Lagarde's comments failed to lift the Euro.

-Gold price bulls pause for a breather after refreshing record high; Fed decision awaited
+Gold price trades with negative bias below all-time peak amid modest USD strength

-Gold price extends its consolidative price move near the record high through the first half of the European session on Wednesday as bulls pause for a breather ahead of the FOMC policy update.
-The Federal Reserve will announce its decision later during the US session and is expected to keep the federal funds rate unchanged at the current range of 4.25% to 4.50%.
+Gold price retreats slightly after touching a fresh all-time high on Thursday and for now, seems to have snapped a three-day winning streak.
+Slightly overbought conditions on the daily chart prompt bulls to take some profits off the table amid a positive risk tone, which tends to undermine the safe-haven precious metal.

 Tariff wars are stories that usually end badly